-If your company is using DeskTime, then you should know that it highlights only extreme cases.
-So, only if you are spending hours on non-productive apps regularly, or come to work late every day will it be noticed.
+However, if your company is using DeskTime, then you should know that it highlights only the extreme cases.
+So, only if you spend hours on non-productive apps regularly or come to work late every day will it be noticed.

 Track your own time